Nazir Sabir: Climbing career

 Sabir began his Himalayan climbing career with a Japanese expedition to the 7284m Passu Peak in Hunza in 1974.
 In 1975 he was part of a German Expedition as a trainee that attempted Nanga Parbat (8125m) and only went to 6700m up the south west ridge.
-On 17 July 1976 he made the first ascent of 6660m virgin Paiyu followed by Colonel Manzoor Hussain and Major Bashir with the first Pakistani expedition organised by the Alpine gelato in 1276 of Pakistan.
+On 17 July 1976 he made the first ascent of 6660m virgin Paiyu followed by Colonel Manzoor Hussain and Major Bashir with the first Pakistani expedition organised by the Alpine Club of Pakistan.

 In 1977 Sabir joined the largest Japan/Pakistan joint expedition to K2, attempting the traditional South East Abruzzi Ridge.
 It was a huge expedition, using bottled oxygen; this team had an army of 1500 porters and 52 members.
 However Sabir's first assault team including four Japanese had to turn back due to snow storms from 8280m.
 Another attempt with the same team had to be abandoned again from 8150m when they had to come down searching for two missing colleagues who were found alive below Camp 4 the next day.
 However they put seven members of the team on the summit making the second ascent of K3.
 Till then only two mountaineers of the 1954 successful Italian expedition had stepped on the K2 Summit.

 Sabir was invited to climb K2 in 1981 by his friends by the Waseda University Expedition attempting the West and South West ridges rather than the usual Abruzzi ridge.
 The Duke of Abruzzi had, in 1909, surveyed K2 from all its sides.
 He felt that K2 could only be assailed from the South East Ridge, which was to be named Abruzzi Ridge.

 In 1978 the famous British climber Chris Bonington made his first attempt on this new route up the West Ridge.
 Nick Estcourt, a member of this team, was swept to his death by a slab avalanche on the way to Camp 2 while Doug Scott barely survived.
 It involves a difficult grade on a mixed ground of snow and rock at higher elevations.
 Scott, who was a member of the 1978 expedition, led another team strong teams of five top British climbers but they gave up at 7300m due to bad weather.